shuichiro-endo/spider/README.md

 - Can have multiple spider nodes (client, server, pipe)
 - Connects to multiple spider nodes
 - Generates and exchanges routing information between spider nodes
-- Automatically generates a spider server node at the desired spider node
+- Automatically generates a spider server node at the desired spider
 - Automatically forwards SOCKS5 packets to the desired spider node
 - Forwards packets from the SOCKS5 client from the spider client to the desired spider server node
 - Establishes a connection to the destination server from the spider server node